 I was an immigrant coming to America and I became what one person described as a self-made millionaire.
 I look back on it now and I realize some of the processes that this content has helped me do is uncover some of my own wound and some of my own barriers that needed to crash down so that I could have more intimacy and relationally with my wife, with my friends and with my family and to break those patterns with my own children.
 I look forward to that very process for our listeners here today.

-What applications would you recommend for people listening to these CDs to maybe get to an understanding of where they are themselves with regards to the three lies for men and the three lies for women and if and perhaps they’ve bought into any of these?
+What applications would you recommend to maybe get to an understanding of where they are themselves with regards to the three lies for men and the three lies for women and if and perhaps they’ve bought into any of these?
 Ultimately, before you move forward, you got to know where am I at?
 What’s the status?
 Before you go build a house, what am I looking at, what have I got?
 What would be your first recommendation for people, as an application to go do something with this information?

-[00:33:24] Joe: I think the journey has to be inward.
+EHRMANN: I think the journey has to be inward.
 We’ve got to recognize all of these false concepts about who and what we are.
 All of these false definitions that have been presented to us about what it means to be a man or a woman.
-I would suggest for this CD and throughout this whole series that everyone start journaling.
+I would suggest throughout this whole series that everyone start journaling.
 Get some kind of journal where they can write in there and start reflecting on what their beliefs are.
 I ask every mom and dad, you’re raising sons and daughters, what’s your definition?
 What are you using to raise them toward?
 What’s the goal?
 What’s the object there?

 You’ve been at an event where I’ve given out 5,000 journals to an audience.
 It’s something I’m deeply committed to and I’m so delighted that this is part of your practical applications.
 One tip I give to the audience listening is when you go buy a journal, buy a really nice one.
 When you buy a $2 journal, you put $2 thoughts inside.
 Anti-up a little bit, buy yourself a nice journal, make it something personal.